AndresRobert/Phasil-Framework/README.md

 This will define a new endpoint accessible by GET like https://www.yourwebsite.dev/myEndpoint, and the response for it will come from the "about" method in the "home" class.

-Create the /api/responses/HomeResponse.php file to define the "home" class and "about" method:
+Create the /api/responses/HomeResponse.php file to define the "home" class and the "about" method:
 ````php
 <?php
 class Home extends Response {